On Computing the Shadows and Slices of Polytopes: Results

 It follows that, if $V$ does not contain all vertices of $\pi(P)$ then there exists a facet $f=\{x|a\cdot x=1\}$ of $CH(V)$ intersecting $P$ properly.
-So if the enumeration procedure for facets of $CH(V)$ stops and none of the facets intersect $P$ properly then $V$ contains all the vertices of $\pi(P)$.
+So if the enumeration procedure for facets of $CH(V)$ stops and none of the facets intersect $P$ properly then $V$ contains all the vertices of $\pi(P),$ and we have all the vertices and facets of $\pi(P)$.
 If some intermediate facet $\{a\cdot x=1\}$ of $CH(V)$ does intersect $P$ properly then maximizing the objective function $(a,\overbrace{0,\cdots,0}^{k~ \text{times}})\cdot(x,y)$ over $P$ produces a vertex of $P$ that also gives a vertex $v$ of $\pi(P)$ upon projection.
 Moreover this vertex is not in the list $V$.
-Thus, if $V$ is not a complete vertex description of $\pi(P)$ we can find another vertex of $\pi(P)$ in polynomial time.
 This gives an output-sensitive polynomial algorithm for enumerating all facets and vertices of $\pi(P)$.
 Hence, computing all vertices and facets of the projection $\pi(P)$ of an $\mathcal{H}$-polytope $P$ is VE-easy as well. \end{proof}

-Given that it is widely believed that $P\neq NP$ and VE has been studied quite closely by a number of researchers, one can infer that computing the projection is going to be a challenging problem for arbitrary projection directions.
-Also, one should note that if the projection is known to be a simple of simplicial polytope then computing both facets and vertices of the projection can be done in output-sensitive polynomial time because VE for simple or simplicial polytopes can be done in output-sensitive polynomial time (\cite{DBLP:journals/dcg/AvisF92, DBLP:journals/dcg/BremnerFM98}).
-But if the projection yields a degenerate polytope then we do not have such an algorithm.